Honey culture tests to detect American foulbrood

 Preparing the sample

-Fill the sample container – the test cannot be done if not enough honey is supplied.
-The honey must be clean – that is, free of wax, dirt, and parts of bee bodies.
+- Fill the sample container to the top – the test cannot be done if there is not enough honey supplied.
+The honey must be clean, that is, free of wax, dirt, and parts of bee bodies.

-Seal the lid of the container with tape to prevent leakage of honey.
+- Seal the lid of the container with tape to prevent honey leakage.